arufa-research/perp-py/docs/index.rst

 Introduction
 ============

-PerPy is a Python library for interacting with Perpetual protocol.
+PerpPy is a Python library for interacting with Perpetual protocol.

 .. toctree::
     :maxdepth: 1